huggingface/text-generation-inference/docs/source/basic_tutorials/train_medusa.md

 # Train Medusa

 This tutorial will show you how to train a Medusa model on a dataset of your choice.
+Please check out the [speculation documentation](../conceptual/speculation.md) for more information on how Medusa works and speculation in general.

-Training a Medusa heads can greatly improve the generation performance.
-Since the model is able to predict multiple tokens at once it can generate text much faster than the original model.
+## What are the benefits of training a Medusa model?

-> Medusa adds extra "heads" to LLMs to predict multiple future tokens simultaneously.
-When augmenting a model with Medusa, the original model stays untouched, and only the new heads are fine-tuned during training
+Training Medusa heads can greatly improve the speed of generation.
+Medusa adds extra "heads" to LLMs to predict multiple future tokens simultaneously.
+When augmenting a model with Medusa, the original model stays untouched, and only the new heads are fine-tuned during training.

-One of the most important things is to have a good dataset (with similar data to what will be used in production) because Medusa has a much higher hitrate when the generation is in-domain.
+One of the most important things is to have a good dataset (with similar data to what will be used in production) because Medusa has a much higher hit-rate when the generation is in-domain.

-> If you train Medusa on a dataset that is very different from the one you will use in production, the performance of the model will be much worse since very few of the predictions will be correct.
+If you train Medusa on a dataset that is very different from the one you will use in production then the model will not be able to predict the future tokens accurately and consequently the speedup will be minimal or non-existent.

 ## Self-distillation (Generating data for training)